-Cabramatta is one of Sydney’s most diverse and vibrant multi-cultural communities, with a thriving Central Business District that combines retail and commercial businesses, whilst providing a focus for a wide range of cultural events such as the annual moon festival.
+Cabramatta is one of Sydney’s most vibrant multi-cultural communities, with a thriving Central Business District that combines retail and commercial businesses, providing also a focus for annual cultural events such as the Moon Festival, held each October.

-The rich diversity of sensory experiences has inspired a unique architectural vision for the project.
-Characterised by a tapestry like colour-field aluminium facade – the building is simultaneously calm and minimal in form and resolution, whilst being vibrant and playful.
+The rich diversity of sensory experiences experienced on the streets of Cabramatta has inspired a unique architectural vision for the project.
+Characterised by a tapestry like colour-field aluminium screen facade – the building is simultaneously calm and minimal in form and resolution, whilst at the same time appearing vibrant and playful.
 Contrasting the coloured surfaces, double height green walls of temple bamboo integrated in the east and west elevations provide softness and a connection to nature.

 Further sustainability initiatives include extensive cycle parking, and a roof mounted photo-voltaic installation to power electric car charging stations.

 - ESD and Electrical

 - Sydney Design Collective